shin-kinos/dive-shan-plot/README.md

 ```

 ## Input file format
-A result files of https://github.com/shin-kinos/dive-shannon
+A result file of https://github.com/shin-kinos/dive-shannon

 See some demo files in `demo` directory.🤟